phy25/tweetpi/README.md

 ### Google

-Follow https://cloud.google.com/vision/docs/quickstart#set_up_your_project (only "Set up your project " part) to set up your project and [enable "Cloud Vision API"](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com&redirect=https://console.cloud.google.com&_ga=2.107360394.-90131543.1534915532).
+Follow https://cloud.google.com/vision/docs/quickstart#set_up_your_project (only "Set up your project" part) to set up your project and [enable "Cloud Vision API"](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com&redirect=https://console.cloud.google.com&_ga=2.107360394.-90131543.1534915532).
 You don't need to create a Cloud Storage bucket for using TweetPI.

 Then you need to obtain a service account key (in JSON).
 If you don't have one, go to https://console.cloud.google.com/apis/credentials/serviceaccountkey, follow the guide (you don't need to choose a role for using TweetPI), choose JSON, and download the `.json` file.